AdobeDocs/pass.en/help/authentication/amazon-fireos-integration-cookbook.md

 This document describes the entitlement workflows that a Programmer's upper-level application can implement through the APIs exposed by the Amazon FireOS AccessEnabler library.

-The Adobe Pass authentication entitlement solution for Amazon FireOS is ultimately divided into two domains:
+The Adobe Pass Authentication entitlement solution for Amazon FireOS is ultimately divided into two domains:

 - The UI domain - this is the upper-level application layer which implements the UI and uses the services provided by the AccessEnabler library to provide access to restricted content.
 - The AccessEnabler domain - this is where the entitlement workflows are implemented in the form of: